Minokis/MPI-Quicksort-Recursive/README.md

 How partition is performed:

 1. Each process divides an array with Lomuto quicksort algorithm.
 This way a pivot receives its final position and won't move until the end of sorting.
 On the left there will be numbers less or equal to pivot, on the right - numbers which are greater.
+More on different quicksort algorithms can be found on Wikipedia (look for article in English).

 2. The smallest of two parts is sent to available process.
 If there is one more available process, the array is divided again, otherwise it is sequentially sorted with Hoare quicksort.